jadecobra/python_tdd_exercises/source/how_to/calculator.rst

   The :doc:`/exceptions/AttributeError` was fixed by declaring a variable ``add`` in the ``calculator`` module, even though it is currently assigned to the null value :doc:`None </data_structures/none>`

-* The new error is a :doc:`/exceptions/TypeError` which can occur when an `object <https://docs.python.org/3/glossary.html#term-object>`_ is used in a way that it is not supposed to be used.
+* The new error is a :doc:`/exceptions/TypeError` which can occur when an `object <https://docs.python.org/3/glossary.html#term-object>`_ is called in a way that disagrees with the object's definition.
 In this case the ``add`` variable is not `callable <https://docs.python.org/3/glossary.html#term-callable>`_ because it refers to :doc:`None </data_structures/none>` which is not a `callable <https://docs.python.org/3/glossary.html#term-callable>`_ object.
 I add the error to the list of exceptions encountered

   .. code-block:: python